tymcode/syncsketch-experiments/SyncSketch Webhook Integrations Using AWS.md

         });
 ```
 Discord wants a JSON object in the body containing  `username` and `content` text strings and that's it.
 Everything else you see here is about building a webhook message of our own and doing some error-checking, then sending it and relaying Discord's response back to `index.js`.

-###Deploying the Function

-Every time you change the code in here, you need to *deploy* it, so let's do that.

-> DOCUMENT THE DEPLOY UX

-At this point, we can test it.
-Make sure the `index.js` tab is selected, and click the "test" button.
-You'll be prompted to create a test event; the "Hello World event template will do the trick.
-Name your test event "WebhookTrigger" and click Test.
-> VERIFY UX FLOW

-The dummy message should show up in your Discord server like so:

-> SCREENIE

-If so, so far so good!
-If not, check the following:

-* The URL for your Discord webhook is in quotes in the `path` specified in `index.js'
-* You deployed the function
-* Your dummy message has the correct syntax.
-Pay attention to the use of single quotes and double quotes in the example
-* ...

 ##Writing your Webhook Listener
 Now we'll get the Lambda function to handle real input.